Into Film Clubs

-For this year's Stephen Lawrence Day (22 April), the central campaign, 'Never Forget Stephen Lawrence' brings together over 70 figures from the worlds of music, film, television, sport, politics and fashion in a three minute short film (you can watch the sixty second version at the top of the article).
+For last year's Stephen Lawrence Day, the central campaign, 'Never Forget Stephen Lawrence' brought together over 70 figures from the worlds of music, film, television, sport, politics and fashion in a three minute short film (you can watch the sixty second version at the top of the article).
 They lent their time and voices to support the work of the Stephen Lawrence Day Foundation and to help shine a spotlight on the life and legacy of Stephen Lawrence.
 Some of the contributors include Idris Elba OBE, MP David Lammy, Sir Lewis Hamilton and Sir Keir Starmer.

-For additional film guides, film lists, resources and articles around this topic and related ones, check out our Black Lives Matter theme page below.
+For additional film guides, film lists, resources and articles around this topic and related ones, head to our Black Lives Matter theme page.

 Immerse your students in Black History Month with our Black Lives Matter hub, resources, film suggestions and much more.

 Reading time 6 mins

 Discover how teachers have brought Black history to life as well as their ideas for exploring the subject in the future.